lsuxrstudio/xrstudioguides/p4/newdepot/README.md

 - [ ] Assign persmissions to the correct **Group** in **P4 Admin** so that the workspace can access the file.
 Ideally the **Group** would be called `CLASS-SECTION`.

+- [ ] Create a new user that has access to this new depot that is a member of the above group.
+Select `File | New User` then enter a new username and you can use the same as the group.
+Assign an easy to remember password for the entire class.
+This user should only be use in the lab computers.
+Under **Groups** click on `Browse` and select the above group.

+- [ ] Go to **Permissions** tab and insert line and assign the new group the correct **Folder/File**.
+Press `Save Edits`.

 - [ ] If it is a new group, a new workspace might have to be created.
 The workspace name should be CLASS-MACHINE for example **ART4240Operator**.
 Keep the workspace root the same on both **Operator** and **Render Node** machines.

 - [ ] When creating a new **Workspace** click onthe **Advanced** tab and set **Modtime...** to `true` and **rmdir** to `true` and **On submit** to `Revert unchanged files` then press `ok`